 Here is what that Jitter information looks like from the IP-Audio driver statistics page.
 It is reporting 11,269 microseconds of latency.
 It is not the CAUSE of 11,269 microseconds of latency.

 In this example, the Jitter number is okay because it is below 25,000.
 Also note that the number is not representing the CURRENT jitter, just that the computer reached that jitter level at some point.

 The Windows audio buffer is 30,000us total.
 Livewire audio packets are 5,000us.
 From here, this becomes a simple math problem.
 If you wait for more than 25,000us to put audio in the buffer and your packets are 5,000us, then you deplete the buffer.

 Why not just make it bigger?
 We'll have to ask Microsoft that question.
-The Axia Driver installs ASIO which allows applications to have much lower level of access to the audio devices.
-In many cases the applications can "ask" for their own buffer sizes which could help mitigate computer jitter.
+The Axia Driver installs ASIO which allows applications to have a much lower level of access to the audio devices.
+In many cases, the applications can "ask" for their own buffer sizes which could help mitigate computer jitter.
 Adobe Audition is known to have dropouts when trying to record from Windows driver.
 Switch your Adobe Audition to ASIO.

 So.... what to do?

 Here is where this gets hard.
 Unfortunately, this gets into territory where not only do YOU not know what is causing it, and neither do we.